Azure-Samples/active-directory-python-webapp-graphapi/README.md

 ### Overview

-This sample demonstrates a Python Web Application calling Microsoft Graph that is secured using Azure Active Directory.
+This sample demonstrates how to build a Python (Flask) web application that authorizes Azure Active Directory users and access data from the Microsoft Graph.

-1. The Python Web App uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token from Azure Active Directory (Azure AD):
+1. The app uses the Active Directory Authentication Library (ADAL) to acquire a JWT access token for the Microsoft Graph.
-2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.
+2. The app then uses the access token to get data about the user from the Microsoft Graph.

 ![Overview](./ReadmeFiles/topology.png)